mison22/training-plans/README.md

 - ✅ You're interested in data processing and ML
 - ✅ You prefer Python's ecosystem
 - ✅ You're targeting Python developer roles

+### **Choose Backend Multi-language Evening if:**
+- ✅ You work full-time and can only study 2-3 hours per evening
+- ✅ You want maximum backend language versatility
+- ✅ You're interested in Ruby on Rails, Python, and Node.js
+- ✅ You want to work in diverse environments
+- ✅ You're targeting backend developer roles across multiple languages

 ### **Choose Full Stack Evening if:**
 - ✅ You work full-time and can only study 2-3 hours per evening